Charlotte Coliseum: History

 of the propeller airplanes before the jets came," said Max Muhleman of Charlotte-based Private Sports Consulting.
-While the Palace of Auburn Hills, which opened the same year, contained 180 luxury suites, the Coliseum had just eight.
+While The Palace of Auburn Hills, which opened the same year, contained 180 luxury suites, the Coliseum had just eight.

-In 2005 the Charlotte Coliseum was replaced with Charlotte Bobcats Arena (now Spectrum Center) located in the First Ward of Uptown Charlotte.
+In 2005, the Charlotte Coliseum was replaced by the Charlotte Bobcats Arena (now Spectrum Center) located in the First Ward of Uptown Charlotte.
 One of the Coliseum's last functions before being shuttered was ironically to serve as a shelter for people fleeing New Orleans in the wake of Hurricane Katrina in the fall of 2005.

 Tenants

 Although the Hornets were the best-known tenants of the Coliseum, many other teams called The Hive home.

 The Charlotte Sting of the WNBA began play in the Coliseum upon their inception in 1997, but had moved to Spectrum Center in 2006.
 During most Sting games, the upper level and a portion of the lower level were curtained off, reducing capacity to around 10,000.
-However, during the Sting's unexpected run to the WNBA Finals in 2001, they attracted the largest crowd in WNBA history to one playoff game.
+However, during the Sting's unexpected run to the WNBA Finals in 2001, they drew the largest crowd in WNBA history in one playoff game.

 The Charlotte 49ers played in the Coliseum during their final days in the Sun Belt Conference from 1988 through 1993.
 The Coliseum also played host to the 1989 Sun Belt men's basketball tournament, setting a record for attendance.
 They moved back to their old home, Bojangles Coliseum (then known as Independence Arena) for the 1993–94 season, partly due to a desire for a more intimate atmosphere.
-The 49ers rarely came close to filling the arena, and they were frequently swallowed up in the environment.
+The 49ers' fan base is not as large as those of the state's ACC teams.
 Additionally, the Coliseum was located on the opposite side of the county from UNC Charlotte's campus, and was thus inconvenient to most of its student body.
+All of this led to 49ers games being frequently swallowed up in the environment.

 Two now-defunct Arena Football League teams played in the Coliseum—the Charlotte Rage (1992–96) and the Carolina Cobras (2003–04).

 When the NBA returned to Charlotte in 2004 with the expansion Bobcats, they played their first season (2004–05) in the Coliseum as what became the Spectrum Center was being built.

-Although the Coliseum and all but one of its parking lots had been demolished as of September 2013, the street leading to the grounds named Hive Drive (after the Coliseum's nickname of "The Hive", which has since been applied to the second Hornets' home arena) and a sign at the beginning guiding drivers to the Coliseum and surrounding amenities remained for some time afterward.
+Although the Coliseum and all but one of its parking lots had been demolished as of September 2013, the street leading to the grounds (named Hive Drive after the Coliseum's nickname of "The Hive") and a sign at the beginning guiding drivers to the Coliseum and surrounding amenities remained for some time afterward.
 Additionally, for some years after the arena's demolition, signs on Billy Graham Parkway continued to direct drivers to the "Coliseum Area."